ofiwg/libfabric/man/fi_cxi.7.md

 isolation between applications.
 A VNI defines an isolated PID space for a given NIC.
 Therefore, Endpoints must use the same VNI in order to communicate.
-Note that VNI is not a field of the CXI address, but rather is specified as part of the OFI Endpoint auth_key (not finalized).
+Note that VNI is not a field of the CXI address, but rather is specified as part of the OFI Endpoint auth_key.
 The combination of NIC Address, VNI, and PID is unique to a single OFI Endpoint within a Slingshot fabric.

 The NIC Address of an OFI Endpoint is inherited from the Domain.
 By default, a PID is automatically assigned to an Endpoint when it is enabled.
 The address of